kennygamer17/kennygamer17/README.md

 **Lua**
 >*This is a language that I got to use to make simple video games on the Roblox Studio platform, so my knowledge of the use of this language is somewhat limited.*

+**C#**
+>*This language is my seccond favourite.
+I have created a great variety of executable programs on terminals and Windows Forms Applications.*

 >  [!NOTE]
 Primary language: **SPANISH**